 Bailey and sons Cullen and Thomas closed up the farmhouse and lived elsewhere for a while.

 W. J. Bailey may have become a farmer, but he also remained a businessman.
-Son John Tilden Bailey recalled of his father: “For the most part, he was known as a farmer.
+Third son John Tilden Bailey recalled of his father: “For the most part, he was known as a farmer.
 Of course, when he wanted to impress someone, he called himself a capitalist.
 When he wasn’t interested in impressing anyone, he called himself a farmer.”

 In 1907 Bailey the farmer became Bailey the businessman once again: He developed the southeast corner of his farm, laying out the William Bailey and W. J. Bailey additions on both sides of Bailey Avenue.